 This section highlights the top 10 ecosystem component species (ECS) sorted by landings and the priority ECS (i.e., those identified as priority by the local fishery management agency, 10 priority species in Hawaii) caught by small boats or shoreline fishing.
-Please note that the commercial data (the number of fishers/CML with MUS sold, pounds sold, and revenue) were
+Please note that the commercial data (the number of fishers/CML with MUS sold, pounds sold, and revenue) were sourced from the HDAR dealer reporting system, and the total participation and landings were sourced from the HDAR fisher reporting system.
+In some cases, the pounds sold may be higher than pounds kept due to discrepancies between the two data collection systems.

-Table 61 shows the total commercial landings and revenue of the top 10 ECS in Hawaii in 2022 and 2023.
-The total pounds sold of the top 10 species and species groups in 2023 was 0.45 million pounds valued at \$1.84 million, slightly lower than 2022.
-Bigeye scad (akule) was the most sold species of the top 10, comprising 51% of the total revenue in 2023.
-In addition, the ten fish species defined as priority species for Hawaii are shown in Table 62.
-The total revenue of the 10 priority species was roughly 0.46 million dollars from 100 thousand pounds sold in 2023, slightly lower than 2022.
+Table 60 shows the total commercial landings and revenue of the top 10 ECS in Hawaii in 2023 and 2024.
+The total pounds sold of the top 10 species/species groups in 2024 was 0.46 million pounds valued at \$1.79million, slightly higher than 2023.
+Bigeye scad (akule) was the most sold species of the top 10, comprising 46% of the total revenue in 2023.
+In addition, the ten fish species defined as priority species for Hawaii are shown in Table 61.
+The total revenue of the 10 priority species was roughly 0.46 million dollars from 100 thousand pounds sold in 2024, slightly lower by 1%.
 Parrotfish (uhu) was the leading species in landings and revenue among the 10 priority species.